What is flow cytometry?

 Can flow cytometry be done in general veterinary practice?

-No. Typically, the equipment needed to perform this technique and the technical expertise required to interpret the findings are only available in university or referral settings.
-However, many such centers do accept samples from veterinary clinics for analysis.
+No, typically the equipment needed to perform this technique, and the expertise required to interpret the findings, are only available in university or referral settings.
+However, many such centers accept samples from veterinary clinics for analysis.